uhoang/mec/README.md

 ### Methods
 1. Inputs:
   - A multiple-select question on health condition and prevention is converted to a set of binary variables.
-Each of binary variables represent one category in the question.
+Each binary variable represents one category in the question.
 The varible is coded 1 if the category is selected and 0 otherwise.
-  - Age is dichotomized into two groups: less than 58 and 58+
+  - Age is a continuous variable, and has a range from 18 to 70 years old.

 2. Analysis:

    2.1.
+Data quality control: <br/>
-Data quality checks: to remove the low-quality data.
-That is a respondent speeding through the survey by giving low-effort responses, engaging in variety of other behaviors that negatively impact response quality.
+   We remove any low-quality data, that is a respondent speeding through the survey by giving low-effort responses, engaging in variety of other behaviors that negatively impact response quality.

    2.2.
+Transform inputs: we group some health/prevention conditions into category to reduce the complexity of the inputs.
+This step helps to produce a cleaner interpretation of clusters in a later step.

+   2.3.
 Select a similarity measure: to group observations together, we first need to define some notion of similarity between observations.
 Since our data contain categorical variables, we will use a distance metric called Gower distance.
 The distance is always a number between 0(idential) and 1(maximally dissimilar).
 When all vairables are binary (with asymmetric significance of categories: 'present' vs 'absent' attribute), then gower uses Jaccard matching coefficient to measure the distance.

-   2.3.
+   2.4.
 Select a clustering algorithm:
      * Explain how Partitioning around medoids (PAM) works
        + Choose k random entities to become the medoids
        + Assign every entity to its closest medoid (usign our custom distance matrix in this case)